 For a better understanding of the working process of Machine Learning, let’s break the process into various steps.

 Machine Learning works with data.
 Humans can do various tasks and recognize anything because of the knowledge we acquire throughout our lifetime.
 For machines, on the other hand, to learn something, they should be fed with data.
-So, in Machine Learning, first, vast amounts of data should be gathered that is relevant and error-free.
+So, in this, vast amounts of data should be gathered that is relevant and error-free.
 There should be zero error while selecting the data as even minor errors in this step can lead to bigger mistakes in the output.

 Data preparation is important to improve output efficiency.
 After collecting all the data required for a task, it is split into datasets, and these datasets get refined.
 This refining helps remove duplicate entries, eliminate incorrect readings, and deal with missing values.
 In this way, the data is sorted in such a way that it will be able to give the right output quickly.